ollm/OpenComic/README.md

 - 🔖 Bookmarks and continue reading
 - 🔍 Floating magnifying glass
 - 🖱 Reading in scroll or slide
-- ⚪ Adjust the brightness, saturation, contrast, sepia and invert colors
+- ⚪ Adjust the brightness, saturation, contrast, sepia, negative and invert colors
 - 🎨 Colorize black and white images
-- 🔄 Tracking with sites
+- 🔄 Tracking with sites (AniList)
 - 🎮 Gamepad navigation

 You can see the changes between versions in the [Changelog 📝](https://github.com/ollm/OpenComic/blob/master/CHANGELOG.md)